elastic/ecs/rfcs/text/0000-multiple-users.md

         as: changes
 ```

-The `user` field set contains 9 leaf fields, 2 of which have a `.text` multi-field,
+The `user` field set contains 6 leaf fields, 2 of which have a `.text` multi-field,
-for a total of 11 fields.
-These new nestings will therefore add a total of 33 fields.
+for a total of 8 fields.
+These new nestings will therefore add a total of 24 fields.
-This can also be seen on the pre-existing PR [ecs#869](https://github.com/elastic/ecs/pull/869).
+This can be seen in more detail on PR [ecs#869](https://github.com/elastic/ecs/pull/869).

 ## Usage

-The examples below will mostly populate `user.name` inside the various `user` nestings,
+The examples below will only populate `user.name` and sometimes `user.id` inside
+the various `user` nestings, for readability.
-for readability.
-Unless otherwise noted, all `user` fields that can reasonably be
+However in implementations, otherwise noted all `user` fields that can reasonably
-populated in each location should be populated.
+be populated in each location should be populated.

 ### User fields at the Root of an Event

-Any event that only has one user should populate the user fields at the root of an
+The user fields at the root of an event must be used to capture the user
+performing the main action described by the event.
+This is especially important
-event.
-Any time more than one user is present in an event, the `user` fields
+when there's more than one user present on the event. `user.*` fields at the root
-at the root of an event should be interpreted as the user performing the action.
+of the event represent the user performing the action.

-As many of the user fields as possible should be populated.
+In many cases, events that only mention one user are fine populating the user fields
+at the root of the event.

 In cases where a purpose-specific user field such as `url.username` is populated,
 `user.name` should also be populated with the same user name.